PandhuWibowo/car-sales/README.md

 Hash::make('yourpassword')
 ```

-Copy to the password field into users table.
+Copy to the password field inside users table.

 Thank you.